gcsalzburg/austrian-radiation/README.md

 - [Turf.js](http://turfjs.org/docs/)
 - [Martinez polygon clipping](https://github.com/w8r/martinez)

-## Summary
+## Summary ##

 The idea was to provide a "rainfall weather-map" style display of radiation levels across Austria.

 The key challenges were to convert a set of arbitary data points from an API into a set of isobands.
 This involves converting unstructured points into a structured grid, a challenge for which Turf (and most other JS libraries) do not provide a native library.
+This is not an [uncommon challenge](https://gis.stackexchange.com/questions/76357/rendering-temperature-on-google-maps)!
 Isoband algorithms such as Marching Squares will only work on a gridded, structured data set.
+The GeoJSON format was used throughout.

 The transformation process for the data was as follows: